 For classmate Mary McKenna, being assigned to Park Lawn in Oak Lawn gave her the opportunity to have hands-on experience working with people with special needs, which helped her decide to major in special education in college.
 McKenna helps clients as they work on tasks, gets to know them, and participates in mental strength activities and crafts.
 “I never thought any differently about people with intellectual disabilities, but after working at Park Lawn, I have a completely different perspective on them,” she said.
 “I have learned that they are the most delicate, loving, and accepting people in the world, and they continue to choose to be happy every single day.”

-During the 2017-2018 school year 102 seniors were in the program.
-Religion teacher John Hyland and school chaplain Deacon Andy Neu ’78 visit sites daily to check in on seniors and see them in action.
-Neu said he gets to see students at their best, and sees them grow in maturity and gratitude.
-“Every day they face challenging situations in ministering to severely disabled individuals and those who need companionship,” Neu explained.
+During the 2023-2024 school year 102 seniors are in the Senior Service program.
+Religion teachers John Hyland and Brigid Wolff visit sites daily to check in on seniors and see them in action.
+They get to see students at their best, and see them grow in maturity and gratitude.
+“Every day they face challenging situations in ministering to severely disabled individuals and those who need companionship,” Wolff explained.
 “From the nursing homes to the grammar schools they are called upon to address loneliness, disappointment, learning disabilities, communication obstacles, behavior abnormalities, and our students succeed!
 Transformation occurs in them and in the well-being of the people they serve.”

 Hyland agrees, adding that he has watched students initially be nervous in their assignment and doubtful about their decision to take the course grow to be comfortable and involved in their site placement.